rogsme/yams.media/content/config/emby.md

 ### Logging in to Emby

-On the "Please Sign In" screen, select your user and login with the username/password you set on the [Initial configuration](#initial-configuration) step.
+On the "Please Sign In" screen, select your user and log in with the username/password you set in the [Initial configuration](#initial-configuration) step.

 [![emby-19](/pics/emby-19.png)](/pics/emby-19.png)

 [![emby-20](/pics/emby-20.png)](/pics/emby-20.png)

 And there it is!
-Your Emby home page, up and running!
+Your Emby home page is up and running!

 [![emby-21](/pics/emby-21.png)](/pics/emby-21.png)